Tyler Bass: 2023 season

 On April 20, 2023, Bass signed a four-year, $21 million extension with the Bills.
 Bass was named AFC Special Teams Player of the Month for September.
 In the 2023 season, Bass converted 49 of 50 extra point attempts and 24 of 29 field goal attempts.

 In the Divisional Round of the 2023–24 NFL playoffs versus the Kansas City Chiefs, Bass missed a game-tying 44-yard field goal attempt with less than two minutes remaining, ultimately leading to Buffalo’s elimination from the playoffs.
 This kick drew comparisons to a previous Bills kick known as Wide Right.
-Bass finished the season 24/29 on field goals.
 Days after the loss to the Chiefs in the Divisional Round, Bass deactivated his social media accounts after getting bombarded with death threats and harassment from football fans.
 Bills quarterback Josh Allen defended Bass' missed kick, saying the team should never have been in that situation to begin with.
 Bass reactivated his social media on February 15.

 2024 season

 In Week 9, Bass set a new franchise record for longest field goal in Buffalo Bills history at 61 yards.
 He made the kick with 5 seconds left in the fourth quarter to win the game for Buffalo over Miami, 30–27.
 The kick came in a game in which Bass had otherwise struggled, in which Bass had missed an extra point and bounced another off an upright.
+He finished the 2024 season converting 24 of 29 field goal attempts and 59 of 64 extra point attempts.

 2025 season

 On September 5, 2025, Bass was placed on injured reserve to begin the season, due to hip and groin issues.
+On December 1, it was revealed that Bass underwent surgery on his left hip/groin, thus ending his season.
+Veteran placekicker Matt Prater was signed by the Bills at the beginning of the season to take over his duties.